Updated April 13th 2019. Updated the new episode name ‘The Rise of Skywalker‘ and added a trailer video.

-It’s still a long long time before Star Wars 9 (or Star Wars IX) is released but that isn’t stopping the throngs of “Star Wars” fans from beaming with anticipation.
+It’s still a long long time (as of first publishing of this blog) before Star Wars 9 (or Star Wars IX) is released but that isn’t stopping the throngs of “Star Wars” fans from beaming with anticipation.
 Afterall, this is one of the most eagerly-anticipated movies in history, with the upcoming film set to cap off the Skywalker saga.
 But here’s what we know about the final film in the new Skywalker trilogy.

 Star Wars 9 Quick Links

 Sticking to the December releases of “The Force Awakens,” “Rogue One” and the upcoming “Last Jedi”, “Episode IX” will bow out in similar fashion.
 With J.J.
 Abrams now on board, the last film in the Skywalker saga is slated for December 20, 2019.